Learning non-Markovian Decision-Making from State-only Sequences: Introduction

 Imitation from others is a prevalent phenomenon in humans and many other species, where individuals learn by observing and mimicking the actions of others.
 An intriguing aspect of this process is the brain's ability to extract motor signals from sensory input.
 This remarkable capability is facilitated by \emph{mirror neurons}~\citep{di1992understanding,rizzolatti2001neurophysiological}, which respond to observations as if the imitator is performing the actions themselves.
 In conventional imitation learning~\citep{hayes1994robot,ziebart2008maximum} and offline reinforcement learning~\citep{levine2020offline}, action labels have served as proxies for mirror neurons.
 But it is important to recognize that they are actually productions of human interventions.
 Given the recent advancements in AI, now is probably an opportune time to explore imitation learning in a more naturalistic setting.

 While the setting of state-only demonstrations is not common, there are certain exceptions.
 For example, \ac{irl} initially formulated the problem as state visitation matching~\citep{ng2000algorithms}, where demonstrations consist solely of state sequences.
-Subsequently, this state-only setting was rebranded as \ac{ilfo}\footnote{We prefer the term \textit{state} to \textit{observation} since the latter implies partial observability.}, which introduced the generalized formulation of matching marginal state distributions~\citep{torabi2018generative,sun2019provably}.
+Subsequently, this state-only setting was rebranded as \ac{ilfo}, which introduced the generalized formulation of matching marginal state distributions~\citep{torabi2018generative,sun2019provably}.
 These methods typically rely on the Markov assumption and \ac{td} learning techniques~\citep{sutton2018reinforcement}.
 One consequence of this assumption, previously believed to be advantageous, is that sequences with different state orders are treated as equivalent.
 However, the success of general sequence modeling~\citep{brown2020language} has challenged this belief, leading to deep reflections.
 Notable progresses since then include an analysis of the expressivity of Markovian rewards \citep{abel2021expressivity} and a series of sequence models tailored for decision-making problems~\citep{janner2021offline,chen2021decision,janner2022planning,ajay2023conditional}.
 Aligning with this evolving trend, we extend the state-only imitation learning problem to encompass \nm{} domains.

 In this work, we propose a generative model based on \ac{nmdp}, in which states are fully observable and actions are latent.
 Unlike existing monolithic sequence models, we factorize the joint state-action distribution into policy and causal transition according to the standard \ac{mdp}.
 To further extend to the \nm{} domain, we condition the policy on sequential contexts.
 The density families of policy and transition are consistent with conventional \ac{irl}~\citep{ziebart2008maximum}.
 We refer to this model as \ac{lanmdp}.
 Because the actions are latent variables following Boltzmann distribution, the present model is closely related to the \ac{lebm}~\citep{pang2020learning}.
 To learn the latent policy by \ac{mle}, we need to sample from the prior and the posterior.
 We sample the prior using short-run \ac{mcmc}~\citep{nijkamp2019learning}, and the posterior using importance sampling.
 Specifically, the proposed importance sampling sidesteps back-propagation through time in posterior \ac{mcmc} with a single-step lookahead of the Markov transition.
 The transition is learned from self-interaction.